dataddo/pgq/README.md

 select count(*) from queue_name where processed_at is null and locked_until is null;
 ```

-_Tip: You can use the `pgq` table as a source for your monitoring system._
+_Tip: You can use the `pgq` table as a source for your monitoring system and enable alerting for suspicious values.
+It is usually good not to monitor only the peak size but also the empty queues, which may indicate some troubles on publishers side._
 <img src="docs/monitoring.png" alt="The queue length and messages being processed example in a Grafana panel populated by data from Prometheus fectehd from postgres queue table" />

 ### Processed messages